-Written warning Reprimand In-school suspension Suspension of other privileges Suspension from school Referral to outside agencies Lunch & After School Detention Superintendent Hearing Suspension from athletics
+Verbal warning Written notification to guardian(s) Removal from class Transportation suspension Suspension from extracurricular events Written warning Reprimand In-school suspension Suspension of other privileges Suspension from school Referral to outside agencies Lunch & After School Detention Superintendent hearing Suspension from athletics

 Depending upon the nature of the violation, it is the desire of the Board of Education that student discipline is progressive, i.e., a student's first violation should merit a lighter penalty than subsequent violations.
-It is also the Board's desire that staff members imposing such penalty take into account all other relevant factors in determining the appropriate penalty.
+It is also the Board's desire that staff members imposing such a penalty take into account all other relevant factors in determining the appropriate penalty.
 The aforementioned consequences may be imposed either alone or in combination.